Baduit/Crepuscule/README.md

 # Example
 TODO

-# Integrate it in your project
+# How to use it in your project
 First solution: use cmake

 Second solution: build it, include the file \<crepuscule/crepuscule.hpp> and link your project with the builded library